Transient Occupancy Tax

 Each guest staying at a hotel, motel, or bed and breakfast in Long Beach pays Transient Occupancy Tax (TOT).

 *IMPORTANT NOTICE - Effective July 1, 2020 the TOT rate has increased from 12% to 13%.
 Please click here for more information.

 The current rate of tax is 13% of the rent, 7% of which goes to the General Fund and 6% is paid to the Special Advertising and Promotion Fund.

 The tax is collected by the hotel when a guest pays for the room and then the hotel reports the tax and pays the tax to the City on a monthly basis using the forms below.

 Long Beach Tourism and Business Improvement Area

-The LBTBIA goes to the Long Beach Convention and Visitors Bureau to administer marketing programs to promote the City of Long Beach as a tourism destination.
+This assessment is managed by the Long Beach Convention and Visitors Bureau and is used to administer marketing programs to promote the City of Long Beach as a tourism destination.
+For further information on assessment fees and the LBTBIA, please visit:

 Similar to TOT, this tax is reported and paid to the City on a monthly basis using the form provided below.